Democrats seek deal with GOP on 'soft infrastructure' proposals - News Break

 Democrats seek deal with GOP on 'soft infrastructure' proposals

-WASHINGTON - President Joe Biden’s proposed American Families Plan has created some new buzz words in Washington: “soft infrastructure.”.
+WASHINGTON, D.C. - President Joe Biden’s proposed American Families Plan has created some new buzz words in Washington: “soft infrastructure.”.
 When we hear the word infrastructure, we usually think of physical projects like roads and bridges.
-But congressional Democrats say it is time to improve the systems that build up the rest of our lives – things like health care and education, parts of the economy that define soft infrastructure.www.kitv.com
+But congressional Democrats say it is time to improve the systems that build up the rest of our lives – things like health care and education, parts of the economy that define soft infrastructure.www.erienewsnow.com